hazelgrove/agda-popl17/README.md

 - [deterministic.agda](deterministic.agda) is incomplete, but very nearly proves that the action semantics are deterministic.
 There are two cases that fail.
 Fixing this is on the short todo list.

+- [examples.agda](examples.agda) is a handful of small examples of the judgements and definitions from the other files in actions, showing small typing and action semantics derivations to help intuition.

 - [future-work.agda](future-work.agda) is full of half-baked crack pot ideas about possible things we might want to prove soon.